 Ink refill cartridge.
 An easy way to inject life into an old ink pad.

-Ending this post with kodomo en (こども園), where daycare and kindergarten are integrated.
+Kodomo en (こども園) are facilities where daycare and kindergarten are integrated.
 I teach kindergarten at a kodomo en while the monster attends daycare at the same facility.

 Kodomo en are mainly for older kids (3-6), though babies and toddlers do attend.
 Kodomo en help working parents who want to send their children to kindergarten, but aren’t able to pick them up after 2 pm.